• Skip to content

 What makes a good routine?

-Just like typically developing children, some children with disability, autism or other additional needs like and need routine more than others.
-So the best routines will be the ones that suit you and your child, and that make your daily family life easier.
+Some children with disability, autistic children or children with other additional needs like and need routine more than others.
+So the best routines will be the ones that suit you and your child and make your daily life easier.

 Effective routines also generally share 3 key features: